 hbs North America has accompanied the process for the operationalization of the GCF from its very beginning, including in the design phase of the Transitional Committee, with analysis and reports for each meeting.

-hbs North America and other civil society organizations have been active in shaping the GCF's operations, striving for fair, gender-equitable and transformational outcomes.
+hbs Washington, DC and other civil society organizations have been active in shaping the GCF's operations, striving for fair, gender-equitable and transformational outcomes.
 Read CSO submissions to the GCF and CSO public advocacy calls here.

 A growing coalition of international civil society organizations works with constructive input and analysis to make the GCF the best multilateral climate fund possible.
 Read some of our partners' publications here.